Which of the following is NOT a primary function of the integumen... | Channels for Pearson+

 1

-Step 1: Begin by reviewing the primary functions of the integumentary system.
+Step 1: Begin by identifying the primary functions of the integumentary system.
 The integumentary system includes the skin, hair, nails, and associated glands.
-Its main roles are protection, regulation, and synthesis of certain substances.
+Its main roles are protection, sensation, thermoregulation, and synthesis of certain compounds like vitamin D.

-Step 2: Understand that the synthesis of vitamin D is a key function of the integumentary system.
-When the skin is exposed to sunlight, it helps convert cholesterol into vitamin D, which is essential for calcium absorption and bone health.
+Step 2: Analyze each option provided in the question.
+For example, 'Regulation of body temperature' is a primary function of the integumentary system, as sweat glands and blood vessels in the skin help maintain homeostasis.

-Step 4: Note that regulation of body temperature is also a primary function.
-The integumentary system achieves this through mechanisms like sweating and adjusting blood flow to the skin to maintain homeostasis.
+Step 4: Consider 'Sensation of touch.'
+The skin contains sensory receptors that detect stimuli such as pressure, temperature, and pain, making this another primary function.

-Step 5: Finally, identify that the production of red blood cells is not a function of the integumentary system.
-This process occurs in the bone marrow, which is part of the skeletal system, not the integumentary system.
+Step 5: Examine 'Production of blood cells.'
+This is not a function of the integumentary system.
+Blood cell production occurs in the bone marrow, which is part of the skeletal system, not the integumentary system.

 Watch next